FY2021 Iowa City Police Department Budget Summary

 Additionally, in calendar year 2019, the ICPD has documented participation in 394 community outreach events, 149 community presentations, 3 public education efforts on rights, and 119 community partnership events.

-Field operations includes patrol and investigations.
+The Field Operations Division includes patrol and investigations.
 Patrol is the largest activity in the department and, in addition to traditional patrol units, includes canine units, bicycle officers, community service officers, a Crisis Negotiation Team, and special response and crime scene teams.
 The Investigations activity contributes to criminal investigations and works with the Johnson County Drug Task Force, Domestic Abuse, and a Street Crimes unit.

 Activity expenditures in the Field Operations division include patrol, investigations, criminal forfeitures, contracted patrol, and police grants (Johnson County Task Force, Stop Violence, and International Association of Chiefs of Police):

-Recently, Field Operations have focused on increasing training and community relations among the largest division of ICPD employees.
-Efforts include beginning the Threat Assessment training to increase community safety and reduce arrests, completing Crisis Intervention training for all officers, and increasing patrol presence at community events and in neighborhoods for non-enforcement purposes.
+Recently, Field Operations has focused on increasing training and community relations among the largest division of Police Department employees.
+Efforts include beginning Threat Assessment training to increase community safety and reduce arrests, completing Crisis Intervention Training (CIT) and refresher training for all officers, and increasing patrol presence at community events and in neighborhoods for non-enforcement purposes.

-Additionally, Patrol officers were successful in working with community groups to enact a City Ordinance on Hate Crimes (Ord.
+Additionally, the unit was successful in working with community groups to enact a City Ordinance on Hate Crimes and implementing internal processes to track and fully investigate such activities (Ord.
 17-4692).